datsfilipe/datsfilipe/README.md

 ### About me

-Proactive student of the informatic technical course at IFMA and self-taught in the studies of web and mobile development technologies.
+Proactive student of the informatic technical course at IFMA and self-taught in the studies of web development technologies.
 I'm now working on improve my skills in front-end and back-end development.
 <!---
 Contact
 --->